Goryeo: Mongol invasions and Yuan domination

 Tension continued through the 12th century and into the 13th century, when the Mongol invasions started.
 After nearly 30 years of warfare, Goryeo swore allegiance to the Mongols, with the direct dynastic rule of Goryeo monarchy.

 In 1231, Mongols under Ögedei Khan invaded Goryeo following the aftermath of joint Goryeo-Mongol forces against the Khitans in 1219.
 The royal court moved to Ganghwado in the Bay of Gyeonggi in 1232.
-The military ruler of the time, Choe U, insisted on fighting back.
+The military ruler of the time, Ch'oe U, insisted on fighting back.
 Goryeo resisted for about 30 years but finally sued for peace in 1259.

 Meanwhile, the Mongols began a campaign from 1231 to 1259 that ravaged parts of Gyeongsang and Jeolla.
-There were six major campaigns: 1231, 1232, 1235, 1238, 1247, 1253; between 1253 and 1258, the Mongols under Möngke Khan's general Jalairtai Qorchi launched four devastating invasions against Korea at tremendous cost to civilian lives throughout the Korean peninsula.
+There were six major campaigns: 1231, 1232, 1235, 1238, 1247, 1253; between 1253 and 1258, the Mongols under Möngke Khan's general Jalairtai Qorchi launched four devastating invasions against Korea at tremendous cost to civilian lives throughout the Korean Peninsula.

 Civilian resistance was strong, and the Imperial Court at Ganghwa attempted to strengthen its fortress.
 Korea won several victories but the Korean military could not withstand the waves of invasions.
 The repeated Mongol invasions caused havoc, loss of human lives and famine in Korea.
 In 1236, Gojong ordered the recreation of the Tripitaka Koreana, which was destroyed during the 1232 invasion.
 This collection of Buddhist scriptures took 15 years to carve on some 81,000 wooden blocks, and is preserved to this day.

-In March 1258, the dictator Choe Ui was assassinated by Kim Jun.
+In March 1258, the dictator Ch'oe Ŭi was assassinated by Kim Chun.
 Thus, dictatorship by his military group was ended, and the scholars who had insisted on peace with Mongolia gained power.
 Goryeo was never conquered by the Mongols, but exhausted after decades of fighting, Goryeo sent Crown Prince Wonjong to the Yuan capital to swear allegiance to the Mongols; Kublai Khan accepted, and married one of his daughters to the Korean crown prince.
 Khubilai, who became khan of the Mongols and emperor of China in 1260, did not impose direct rule over most of Goryeo.
 Goryeo Korea, in contrast to Song China, was treated more like an Inner Asian power.
 The dynasty was allowed to survive, and intermarriage with Mongols was encouraged, even with the Mongol imperial family, while the marriage between Chinese and Mongols was strictly forbidden when the Song dynasty was ended.
 Some military officials who refused to surrender formed the Sambyeolcho Rebellion and resisted in the islands off the southern shore of the Korean Peninsula.